miachm/SODS/README.md

 - Deprecated or dead, like Apache ODF Toolkit.
 It's not working with Java 8.
 - It has Libre Office as dependency in the user's computer.
 That's so much (Libre Office Api).
-- Poorly designed or bloated, like jopendocument.
-I really had bad time with this library.
+- Poorly designed or bloated.

 So, i decided create my own library from scratch.
 Everything is possible!